-- 1 The Health effects language for sodium is as follows: "Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets." - 2 During 2014, we collected 20 lead and copper samples between June 9 and June 26.
-The level presented represents the 90th percentile of the sites tested.
+1 - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.

+2 - During 2018, we collected two rounds of lead and copper samples.
+Forty samples were collected in April and 40 in August.
+The levels presented represent the 90th percentile of the sites tested for each round.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper or lead values detected at your water system and represents the third highest result. - 3 The levels presented represent the range of detected contaminants.
-Neither copper nor lead were detected above the Action Level at any site.
+The 90th percentile is equal to or greater than 90% of the copper or lead values detected at your water system.

+3 - The levels presented represent the range of detected contaminants.